webplatform/docs/apis/canvas/CanvasRenderingContext2D/lineTo/index.md

 }}
 {{Standardization_Status}}
 {{API_Name}}
 {{Summary_Section|Connect the last point in the subpath to the given point (x, y) using a straight line, and must then add the given point (x, y) to the subpath.
 If subpath is not allocated browser will create it.
-If subpath has no point (x, y) then lineTo will create the point (x, y) as its first (and only) point, as if the moveTo(x, y) method had been called.
+If subpath has no point (x, y) then lineTo will create the point (x, y) as its first (and only) point, as if the moveTo(x, y) method had been called.}}
-}}
 {{API_Object_Method
 |Parameters={{Method Parameter
 |Name=x